qixuchen/AutoTest/README.md

     source $HOME/.cargo/env

 After downloading the repo, create a virtual environment `VENV`.
-Then install all dependencies in the activated `VENV`:
+Navigate into `code/AutoTest` and install all dependencies in the activated `VENV`:

     conda create -n VENV python=3.7
     conda activate VENV